MicroEJ/docs/DeviceDeveloperGuide/kf/overview.rst

 Principle
 =========

-The MULTIAPP capability of the MJVM allows a main application (called STANDALONE) to install and execute at runtime additional applications (called APPs).
+The Multi applications capability of the MicroEJ core engine allows a main application (called standalone application) to install and execute at runtime additional applications (called sandboxed applications).

-The MJVM implements the [KF] specification.
-A Kernel is a STANDALONE generated on a MULTIAPP-enabled platform.
-A Feature is a APP generated against a Kernel.
+The MicroEJ core engine implements the [KF] specification.
+A Kernel is a standalone application generated on a Multi applications-enabled platform.
+A Feature is a sandboxed application generated against a Kernel.

-A APP may be dynamically downloaded at runtime or integrated at build-time within the executable application.
+A sandboxed application may be dynamically downloaded at runtime or integrated at build-time within the executable application.

-Note that the MULTIAPP is a capability of the MJVM.
-The SIMJPF always runs an application as a STANDALONE.
+Note that the Multi applications is a capability of the MicroEJ core engine.
+The MicroEJ simulator always runs an application as a standalone application.